voc/voctomix/voctogui/README.md

-# Voctocore - The gui-frontend for voctocore
+# Voctogui - The gui-frontend for voctocore

 ![Screenshot of voctogui in action](voctomix.png)